 The Chandra data were crucial for this study because they were able to show that the X-ray source is located in the center of the host galaxy, which is where a supermassive black hole is expected to be.
 The combination of data from Chandra and XMM-Newton implies that the size and duration of the black hole's meals have decreased slightly, and the gap between the meals has increased.
 Future observations will be crucial to see if the trend continues.

-A paper describing these results, with lead author Giovanni Minuitti (ESA's Center of Astrobiology in Spain), appeared in the September 11, 2019 issue of the journal Nature.
+A paper describing these results, with lead author Giovanni Minuitti (Center for Astrobiology (CAB, CSIC-INTA) in Spain), appeared in the September 11, 2019 issue of the journal Nature.
 NASA's Marshall Space Flight Center manages the Chandra program.
 The Smithsonian Astrophysical Observatory's Chandra X-ray Center controls science and flight operations from Cambridge, Massachusetts.